John Wayne Airport: Terminals

 There are 22 gates in total.
 The main passenger terminal, the Thomas F. Riley Terminal, is named for the late county supervisor who lobbied for the airport's expansion in the 1980s.
 The Thomas F. Riley Terminal is divided into three terminal areas, A, B and C, with dedicated commuter gate areas at the north end of Terminal A and south end of Terminal C.

 All three terminals, A, B and C, are within the same Thomas F. Riley building and security screened passengers can move "airside" between all terminal areas.
 Security screening lanes exist in all three terminals adjacent to check-in.
-All security screening areas also have a "fast track" lane for first-class and elite frequent fliers along with full TSA Pre Check availability based on TSA defined schedules.
+All security screening areas also have a "fast track" lane for first-class and elite frequent fliers along with full TSA PreCheck availability based on TSA defined schedules.
 Switching between terminals indoors before security "landside" is also possible, the check-in counter areas between all three terminals have connecting walkways to allow access between all terminals.
 Complimentary Wi-Fi is provided in all three terminals.